Already Own a Tape Dispenser?

 The best tape to use?
 That depends upon the strength you require and the cost.

 When pricing tape, we recommend finding one you like and then buying the tape by the foot.
-If you are buying 10 rolls of 450' for $64.00, your cost is $ 0.0142222222222 per foot (42.00/4500').
+If you are buying 10 rolls of 450' for $64.00, your cost is $ 0.0142222222222 per foot (64.00/4500').
 After determining price per foot, buy the longest roll that will fit in the machine.
 The largest roll will save time and labor in your operators when having to change out the rolls.
 (Estimated time average 3-5 minutes depending on how far the packer has to walk to get another roll of tape.
-At $7.00 per hour, change out will cost $0.58333 for 5 minutes!)
-We only offer the 450' rolls.
+At $9.00 per hour, change out will cost $0.75 for 5 minutes!)
+We stock the 450' rolls, but have 375' for the smaller dispenser.

 Determining price per foot will also determine the best buy.